 CONSEQUENCES after 5 warnings - Sent to the Headteacher with work for the rest of the day.
+The headteacher will organise the provision.

-If two letters are sent within the same week, parents are requested to attend a meeting with the Headteacher and Assistant Headteacher to discuss their child's behaviour.
+If two letters are sent within the same week, parents are requested to attend a meeting with the Headteacher to discuss their child's behaviour.
 After the child has received 5 warnings 3 times within a half term, parents will be asked to attend a meeting to discuss what additional support their child needs from both the school and the parents.
 The support that the child is to be given will also be discussed and made clear.